ONSdigital/dp-dataset-exporter/README.md

 | ERROR_PRODUCER_TOPIC        | filter-error                         | The topic to add messages to when an error occurs
 | HEALTH_CHECK_INTERVAL       | time.Minute                          | How often to run a health check
 | GRACEFUL_SHUTDOWN_TIMEOUT   | time.Second * 10                     | How long to wait for the service to shutdown gracefully

+### Healthcheck

+ The `/healthcheck` endpoint returns the current status of the service.
+Dependent services are health checked on an interval defined by the `HEALTH_CHECK_INTERVAL` environment variable.

+ On a development machine a request to the health check endpoint can be made by:

+ `curl localhost:22500/healthcheck`

 ### Contributing